Local polarization and isothermal local equilibrium in relativistic heavy ion collisions

 must be evaluated.
+In the eq.~\eqref{rhole}, $\wT$ is the symmetrized Belinfante stress-energy tensor operator, $\wj$ is a conserved current and $\zeta T$ its associated chemical potential.
 It is worth dwelling into some mathematical details behind the formulae \eqref{spinvarpi} and \eqref{spinxi}.
-When evaluating the mean value of a local quantum operator (what the Wigner function is) at some space-time point $x$ with the LE density operator~\eqref{rhole}, i.e. $O(x) = \Tr (\wrhol \widehat O(x))$, in the hydrodynamic limit of slowly varying $\beta$ and $\zeta$ fields, one can obtain a good approximation by Taylor expanding the fields at the same point $x$ and replacing a truncated expansion at some order in the exponent of \eqref{rhole} as well as in the partition function $Z$ \cite{Becattini:2014yxa,Becattini:2020sww}.
+When evaluating the mean value of a local quantum operator (such as the Wigner function) at some space-time point $x$ with the LE density operator~\eqref{rhole}, i.e. $O(x) = \Tr (\wrhol \widehat O(x))$, in the hydrodynamic limit of slowly varying $\beta$ and $\zeta$ fields, one can obtain a good approximation by Taylor expanding the fields at the same point $x$ and replacing a truncated expansion at some order in the exponent of \eqref{rhole} as well as in the partition function $Z$ \cite{Becattini:2014yxa,Becattini:2020sww}.
 For instance, at the first order:

 and replacing into the \eqref{rhole}, with $\zeta=0$ which is a good approximation for the purpose of this work: